AdobeDocs/express-add-ons-docs/src/pages/getting_started/concepts.md

 ## CLI Usage and Arguments

-#### CLI Create
+#### Create Options
-The table below shows the list of arguments that can be specified with the CLI create command:
+The table below shows the list of arguments that can be specified with the CLI create command (ie: `npx @adobe/create-ccweb-add-on`):

 | Argument      | Optional | Default Value                                | Description                                                                                                          |
 | ------------- | -------- | -------------------------------------------- | -------------------------------------------------------------------------------------------------------------------- |